-Spring is coming soon and with it comes lush, beautiful grass that needs cutting.
-Your lawnmower has been sitting in your garage all winter long and will require a tune-up before it’s in condition to mow.
+Spring mowing season is coming soon and with it comes lush, beautiful grass that needs cutting.
+Your lawnmower has been sitting in your garage all winter long and will require a tune-up before it's in condition to mow.

-You can take it to a small engine shop if you don’t want to fool with it, but it’s not hard at all to maintain your mower by yourself.
+You can take it to a small engine shop if you don't want to fool with it, but it's not hard at all to maintain your mower by yourself.
 Plus it will save you money and the aggravation of loading it up and hauling over town.
-Keeping your mower maintained will help prevent costly breakdowns.
+Keeping your mower maintained will help prevent costly lawn mower breakdowns.

-Spring Lawn Mower Maintenance Tips
+Spring Maintenance Tips for Lawn Mowers

 1. Change the oil